simonsobs/socs/docs/agents/wiregrid_kikusui.rst

 Functions
 `````````

-The agent have many functions, however most of them are for a test.
+The agent has many functions, however most of them are for testing.
 The main function is ``stepwise_rotation()``.
 ``calibrate_wg()``.

 **Main Function (Stepwise Rotation)**
  - stepwise_rotation():
    Run step-wise rotation for wire-grid calibration.
-   In each step, seveal small-rotations are occurred to rotate 22.5-deg.
+   In each step, several small-rotations are made to rotate 22.5-deg.
    - Parameters:
        - feedback_steps: number of small rotations for each 22.5-deg step
        - num_laps: number of laps (revolutions)